YohanMeyer/AntimetaboleDetector/README.md

 Some features require the English fastText models.
 You can download it at the following link: <https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.de.zip>
 Unzip it and put the `fasttext_models/wiki.en.bin` file in the `fasttext_models` folder.

-The data retrieved and used for this project can be found here: <https://github.com/YohanMeyer/AntimetaboleDataset>
-Download it and put the files in the `data` folder.

-For more information about the data, features and models, please refer to the thesis.
+For more information about the features and models, please refer to the thesis.

+# Origin of the data

+These antimetabole were retrieved from the book "Never let a fool kiss you or a kiss fool you" by Dr. Mardy Grothe and from diverse websites.
+Some non-salient instances were extracted from a subset of the [COCA](https://www.english-corpora.org/coca/) dataset.

+This data was gathered by Diana Nurbakova, Guillaume Berthomet and Yohan Meyer with the help of Jelena Mitrović and Ramona Kühn.

 # Credits